zekachen/Chen_Quintanilla_cholinergic_neurogenesis2024/README.md

 #Apply Matlab2022 or higher version to open the code for fiber photometry analyzing code
 #The analysis of fiber photometry includes unmixing the raw data recorded by OceanView, extracting episodes, and calculating the cumulative activity.
 #Apply R to open the code for snRNA-Sequence analyzing data.
-# Thanks to Dr. Luis Quintanilla, Dr. Todd Farmer, Dr. HeChen Bao, and Dr. Tzu-Hao Harry Chao for helping with the coding.
+# Thanks to Dr. Jeremy Simon，Dr. Luis Quintanilla, Dr. Zeka Chen, Dr. Todd Farmer, Dr. HeChen Bao, and Dr. Tzu-Hao Harry Chao for helping with the coding.